Why is Teak Decking so Expensive?

 - Insulation – As a medium density hardwood, teak adds both thermal and sound insulation.

 - Durability – A ½” thick teak deck well cared for will last 15-20 years, depending on the environment.
-A painted non-skid deck lasts 5-8 years, and a composite deck lasts 5-20 years depending on its quality.
+A painted non-skid deck lasts 5-8 years.
+A composite deck lasts 5-20 years depending on its quality.
 (High quality, long-lasting composite decks are not much less expensive than teak.)

 - Comfort – From hours at the helm of boats with, and without, a teak deck underfoot, sailors’ legs ache less after standing on a layer of teak.